Post Study Work Options in France for International Students in 2025

 Long stay visa: The long stay student visa for France is issued to students seeking education in France for a period longer than 3 or 6 months.
 This visa is considered equivalent to a residence permit and is generally subject to further formalities upon the candidate’s arrival in France.
 This visa opens abundant of PSW in France opportunities for international students.

 The validity of the visa is dependent on the duration of the study program.
 It is 3 years for a bachelor’s course, 2 years for a master’s degree and four years for a Ph.D. program.
-As per the announcement by the Indian Prime Minister recently, the post-study work visa duration for master's students has been increased to five years resulting in a longer France stay back for international students.
+As per the announcement by the Indian Prime Minister recently, the France post study work visa duration for master's students has been increased to five years resulting in a longer France stay back for international students.

 Students who are on a long stay student visa are allowed to stay back in France and work in the country after their studies are over, provided they have a paid employment offer.
 This is applicable for students doing both bachelors and master’s degrees in France, but they will have to apply for a work permit to explore PSW in France.